simata98/GDSC-Solution-Challenge-Green-Plogging-/README.md

   <img width="250" alt="running_cumu" src="https://user-images.githubusercontent.com/78309388/160854223-dbb3b0bd-12da-4f98-9964-c5fc5a3a805e.gif">
 </p>

-You can see the progress of the accumulated plogging activity as a percentage
+You can see the progress of the accumulated plogging activity as a percentage.
+If you reach the challenge goal, earn points and participate in the donation!
+Weekly Challenges reset every week so you can earn points continuously.